jon-jacky/Piety/editors/edo.md

 print the values of expressions it evaluates unless there is an explicity *print* call.

+The *P* and *R* commands print any output from the Python code in the scrolling command region.
+The *T* command prints the output at the end of the buffer (the same buffer containing the code) even if the selected code is not at the end of the buffer.

+If the Python code crashes, the *P* and *T* commands print any traceback etc. in the scrolling command region; the *R* command causes the whole session  to crash.

+The *T* command, after it prints the output from the selected Python code at the end of the buffer, also adds a new empty line to end of buffer and sets mark and dot there.
+Then new lines typed at the end of the buffer advance dot but leave the mark, so the new lines form a region from mark to dot.
+After typing RET at the end of the last new line, the command [T will execute all the lines entered since the previous T command output.

 ## Importing and reloading Python modules ##

-**edo.py** provides Python functions to import or reload a module directly from  a text buffer, so it is not necessary to save the buffer contents to a file first.
-The function call *bimport()* imports the current buffer, and  *breload()* reloads it.
+**edo.py** provides Python functions to import or reload a module directly from  a text buffer, so it is not necessary to save the buffer contents to a file first:

+- *bimport()* imports the current buffer

+- *breload()* reloads the current buffer

 These function calls can be typed at the *wyshka* shell, like any other Python statements.

 ## Using the system shell ##